Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 What Does Israeli Law Say?
 The Extension Order for Mandatory Pension

-Therefore, understanding employee pension contributions in Israel is essential for every employer.
+Understanding employee pension contributions in Israel is essential for every employer.
 Since 2008, Israel has enforced the Extension Order for Comprehensive Pension Insurance (under the Collective Agreements Law, 5717-1957).
-This landmark legislation established that every salaried employee in Israel is entitled to pension contributions – regardless of the size of the business, the type of position (full-time or part-time), or the nature of the employment.
+This landmark legislation established that every salaried employee in Israel is entitled to pension contributions · regardless of the size of the business, the type of position (full-time or part-time), or the nature of the employment.

-In other words, employee pension contributions in Israel are mandatory – even if you have only one employee, you are legally obligated to contribute on their behalf.
+In other words, employee pension contributions in Israel are mandatory · even if you have only one employee, you are legally obligated to contribute on their behalf.
+Full detail of the mandatory pension obligation appears on Kol Zchut · mandatory pension insurance.

 Employee Pension Contributions Israel – Who Is Eligible?